mike99mac/minimy-mike99mac/gcode/README.md

 *Rough drawing of main panel and two sliding panels*

 Following are the steps to cut the main panel.
-- Cut a sheet of Baltic birch into three 19.875" pieces.
-There should be almost no refuse.
+- Cut a sheet of Baltic birch into thirds - 19.875" x ~60"
 - Mark a "1" and a "2" at 32.395" and 36.56: (32.395" + 0.125" + 4.04").
 This will allow you align the grain properly on all panels.
 - Cut a piece 32.395".
 This is the "main panel" which will later be cut into four pieces.
 The two "1" marks should be cut in half.
-  - **NOTE:** This value assumes a kerf of 0.125" which is common for table saw blades.
-Some thin kerf blades are below 0.100", so you may have to reduce the 32.395" accordingly.
-- Load the Gcode ``10PanelsJob1.nc``.
+- Load the Gcode ``MainPanelsJob1.nc``.
 - Clamp and square the main panel.
 - Zero XYZ of the main panel.
 - Load and run the job to cut the majority of the main panel.